Updated: Dec 22, 2022

 The police should have enough data to form "probable cause."
 They can only stop, detain, and arrest you after that.

 They must provide you with information about your constitutional rights.
-They must read you your rights before questioning you, which is known as the "Miranda" warning.
+They must read your rights before questioning you, known as the "Miranda" warning.

 They should inform you that you are not obligated to participate in field sobriety testing.